 Properly Caring for a Husky

-With their high energy levels, Huskies need a high protein diet.
+With their high energy levels, Huskies need a high-protein diet.
 It’s important to prepare for this beforehand.
 A portion of well-balanced dog food is great for your Husky.
 This breed is known as a grazer, meaning they will eat throughout the day instead of at one mealtime.
-Keeping your Husky a dish of their favorite high-protein kibble available ensures they can eat when needed for their body’s well-being.
+Keeping a dish of your Husky’s favorite high-protein kibble available ensures that they can eat as needed for their body’s well-being.

 Huskies need proper grooming.
 Yes, this can get a bit tedious, but due to the importance of their coats, it’s a must.
-Choose an undercoat rake and a slicker brush to keep your Husky looking its best.
-Keeping loose fur tended to help a Husky regulate its body temperature no matter the weather outside.
+Choose an undercoat rake and a slicker brush to keep your Husky looking their best.
+Keeping loose fur tends to help a Husky regulate their body temperature no matter the weather outside.

 Is a Husky the Right Dog for You?